 - Brush your baby’s hair with a clean, soft-bristled brush.

-If it is difficult to loosen and wash off scales, massage your baby’s scalp with mineral or olive oil before shampooing.
+If it’s difficult to loosen and wash off scales, massage your baby’s scalp with olive oil before shampooing.

-Not all cases of seborrheic eczema can be managed solely through the use of over-the-counter dandruff shampoos.
-Oral medications, prescription shampoos, and medicinal creams and gels for the scalp and other areas of the body can be used for severe symptoms and more serious cases.
+Not all cases of seborrheic eczema can be managed solely through the use of OTC dandruff shampoos.
+Oral medications, prescription shampoos, and medicinal creams or gels for the scalp and other areas of the body can be used for severe symptoms and more serious cases.

-- you are not getting relief from a regular dandruff shampoo
+- aren’t getting relief from a regular dandruff shampoo

-- you have areas that are producing pus, draining fluid, or crusting
+- have areas that are producing pus, draining fluid, or crusting

-- you are experiencing significant discomfort and believe medical intervention may be needed
+- are experiencing significant discomfort and believe medical intervention may be needed

-People who have seborrheic eczema will deal with it on some level for the rest of their lives.
+Seborrheic eczema is a long-term condition, so you’ll need to cope with it on some level for the rest of your life.
 You may go through extended periods where there are little to no symptoms.
-You will also likely experience “flare-ups,” when symptoms become more severe.
+You will also likely experience flare-ups, which are episodes when symptoms become more severe.